imsamdez/actions.merge-branch/README.md

 ## Wait for CI

-You can passe the `wait_for_ci` options.
+You can pass the `wait_for_ci` options.
 At the moment, this options only checks if compared branch is in _ready_ state.
 If not, the action will fail (a retrial implementation may come later).

 ```yml
 name: Scheduled merge master in stage